xcore/sc_multi_uart/doc/hardware_requirements.rst

 Recommended Hardware
 --------------------

-This component may be evaluated using the Slicekit Modular Development Platform, available from digikey.
+This module may be evaluated using the Slicekit Modular Development Platform, available from digikey.
 Required board SKUs are:

    * XP-SKC-L2 (Slicekit L2 Core Board) plus XA-SK-UART8 plus XA-SK-ATAG2 (Slicekit XTAG adaptor) plus XTAG2 (debug adaptor), OR